How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 Week 4 Only a few stragglers left

-Week 6-8 Full elimination (continue treatment 2 more weeks to be safe)
+Week 6–8 Full elimination (continue 2 more weeks to be safe)

-Fungus gnat treatment timeline showing weekly progress over 6-8 weeks
+Fungus gnat treatment timeline showing weekly progress over 6 to 8 weeks

 How to Prevent Fungus Gnats from Coming Back

-1. Quarantine new plants for 2-4 weeks — Most infestations come from new plants you bring home
+1. Quarantine new plants for 2–4 weeks — most infestations arrive on new plants

-2. Let the top inch of soil dry between waterings — Fungus gnats love consistently moist soil
+2. Let the top inch of soil dry between waterings — our watering schedules guide shows how to judge it

-3. Try bottom watering — Keeps the soil surface drier where gnats lay eggs
+3. Try bottom watering — keeps the surface (where gnats lay eggs) dry

 Fungus gnat prevention checklist for houseplants